 But if this is your story, remember it is also Jesus' story.
-For you, for us, the story of Matthew's Gospel finishes with a powerful two-point message.
+For you, for us, the latter part of Matthew's Gospel includes a powerful two-point message.
 First, watch Jesus as he is betrayed, denied, and forsaken by his most beloved friends.
 He is a pioneer for us on how to handle the agony of betrayal and abandonment.
 Second, speak honestly to Jesus about your wounds and hurts.
-He knows and understands not only because he is Divine, but also because he has been in our world with real human skin and longs to comfort and help you and me in our times of heartbreak.
+He knows and understands not only because he is divine, but also because he has been in our world with real human skin and longs to comfort and help you and me in our times of heartbreak.

-Almighty God, please help me never be the one who abandons a brother or sister in Christ in their time of greatest need.
-I know I can fall because I have fallen to other weaknesses at other times.
+Almighty God, please help me never be the one who abandons someone else, especially a brother or sister in Christ, in a time of need.
+And, dear Father, I certainly don’t want to ever abandon Jesus as my Lord and Savior.
+I know I can stumble in my loyalty because I have fallen to other weaknesses at other times.
 And Father, help me to forgive those who have wounded and abandoned me in my times of crisis.
 Cleanse my heart of bitterness and resentment so that I can be more like Jesus, who was abandoned so that I would never ever be completely forgotten, forsaken, or alone.
-In Jesus' precious name I pray.
+In Jesus' precious name, I pray.
 Amen.